Earthreveals/Python_Scripting_Challenges/README.md

 -The percentage of votes each candidate won
 -The total number of votes each candidate won
--The winner of the election based on popular vote
+-The winner of the election based on popular vote After utilizing the tutor and study group, I was able to arrive at the final answer.